 Put baby down wherever you are.
 You could put her to sleep in her car seat or swing, but that increases the risk of suffocation.
 Instead, put your baby flat on her back on the floor.
 To make yourself feel better (baby doesn’t care), you can even put a thin blanket underneath her.
 Resist the urge to put pillows around her.
 I promise your baby is perfectly comfortable without pillows.
 If you have pets, put them outside or shut them in another room.
 Make sure other adults and children in your home are aware of where baby is sleeping.

 Keep a safe sleep space set up where you spend the most time.
 Where do you hang out?
 Living room?
 Kitchen?
 Wherever that is, set up a safe sleep station where you can put baby down nearby.
 A safe sleep station might be a pack ‘n’ play or mini crib.
 This is less ideal because you can’t easily move your safe sleep station around the house, but at least you’ll have a place for baby in the room where you spend the most time.

-Use a portable sleep space such as a bassinet or baby box.
+Use a portable sleep space such as a bassinet.
 This does not mean one of those devices that takes three hands to break down and move.
 No, get something that is light enough that you can carry it with one hand.
 This will give you the ABCs of safe sleep within arms reach, no matter where you are or what you’re doing.

 To sum up safe sleep for babies

 It’s not always perfect and its time we stopped shaming parents and gave them the damn tools they need to make more informed decisions.
 Real life doesn’t come with an instruction manual.
 So, do the best you can when it comes to safe sleep and if nothing else remember- face up, face clear, baby near.
 Cheers.

 Our next reco: The Cry-Just-A-Little Sleep Training Method